WillEccles/libmultilingual/README.md

 # libmultilingual

-This is a very simple (mostly proof-of-concept) C++11 library for localizing strings.
-Operation is fairly simple, and compiling is simple since it's (for the moment) header-only.
+This is a very simple C++11 library for localizing strings.

+There is one main class used to handle all localizations.
+This class handles everything from loading `.lang` files to accessing and reloading them.
+You may switch language at any time, and strings may be set up as listeners which will be changed whenever the language is changed.
+This is likely a niche use-case, but it's there if you need it.

 ## Compilation